Skip to Content

 Melt the chocolate chips according to the package.

-Pour the melted chocolate onto a parchment paper-lined cookie sheet.
-Spread it out with an icing knife until you have a very thin layer.
+Pour the melted chocolate chips onto a piece of parchment paper on a cookie sheet.
+Spread it out with an icing knife until you have an even layer.

 When you’re completely satisfied with going side to side, use the toothpick to go up and down the tray once.
 You cannot do this more than once without it looking like a mess.